ACINQ/eclair/docs/Cluster.md

 If you intend to use it in production, you need to enable encryption with your own certificate:
 1. Follow the procedure above to generate your `akka-tls.jks`

-2. We recommend forking the project and build your own bundle:
+2. We recommend forking the project and building your own bundle:
 ```shell
 $ git clone git@github.com:ACINQ/eclair.git
 $ vi eclair-core/src/main/reference.conf # set akka.remote.artery.transport = "tls-tcp"